jevgenik/manuals/source/files/useful.rst

 * `Rerun <https://rerun.io/>`_ is an SDK, time-series database, and visualizer for temporal and multimodal data.
 It’s used in fields like robotics, spatial computing, 2D/3D simulation, and finance to verify, debug, and explain.

+* `LM Studio <https://lmstudio.ai/>`_ is an easy to use desktop app for experimenting with local and open-source Large Language Models (LLMs)

 Design and Prototyping